narek589/ino-icon-maker/docs/guides/ADAPTIVE_ICONS.md

 ### Safe Zone Rules

-The **safe zone is the center 66%** of the canvas:
+The **safe zone is 66dp within the 108dp canvas** (61.11% of total):

 - Total canvas: 108dp × 108dp
-- Safe zone: 72dp × 72dp (center)
+- Safe zone: 66dp × 66dp (center)
+- Outer margin: 18dp on each side (36dp total)
-- Visible: At least 66% always shown
+- Visible: Safe zone content always shown
-- Masked: Outer 36dp may be clipped
+- Masked: Outer 18dp on each side may be clipped

 **Visual Representation:**

 ```
 ┌─────────────────────────────┐
-│ ← Unsafe (may be clipped) → │
+│ ← 18dp (may be clipped) →   │
 │  ┌───────────────────────┐  │
 │  │                       │  │
-│  │    Safe Zone 72dp     │  │
+│  │   Safe Zone 66dp      │  │
 │  │  (Always visible)     │  │
 │  │                       │  │
 │  └───────────────────────┘  │
-│ ← Unsafe (may be clipped) → │
+│ ← 18dp (may be clipped) →   │
 └─────────────────────────────┘
 ```

 ### Padding Applied Automatically

-**v1.1.0 automatically adds 20% padding** to foreground layers:
+**v1.1.0+ automatically handles safe zone** for foreground layers:

-- ✅ Your foreground is zoomed out (safe from clipping)
+- ✅ Your foreground is resized to 66dp safe zone (safe from clipping)
+- ✅ 18dp transparent padding added on all sides
 - ✅ Background fills entire space
 - ✅ No manual padding needed!